Filmed at Von's Hollywood by Jeff Feuerzeig

 and their whitebread songs of solidarity,

-and found barns of their own, laboratories in dreams
+and found barns of their own, laboratories in

 in which to conjure God and appeal to a creation